SSWConsulting/SSW.Rules.Content/rules/generate-ui-mockups-with-ai/rule.md

 `youtube: https://www.youtube.com/watch?v=r8z0a3bPeuM`
 **Video: v0 by Vercel: Create UI Components from Text & Images!
 (6 min)**

+Here is a longer example of someone using v0.dev to generate a calculator UI and then trying to replicate the same UI by hand: [V0 coded a calculator 30x faster than me (17 min)](https://youtu.be/WFZ-g0w3OW4?si=A-18DvJRd2KXfbNy)

 ## Boilerplate

 When a web developer is handed design images, it can be a drag to spend the next few hours (or days/weeks) building the baseline components, HTML, and CSS before getting to the fun stuff.